 There are many programs listed on the Undergraduate Research and Fellowships (URAF) page.
 In particular:

 1) In order to be considered for Physics Dept funding, you MUST also submit your proposal to the Harvard College Research Program (HCRP).
-Their deadline is also noon on Wednesday, March 25, 2020.
-And the application is essentially the same.
+Their deadline is also noon on [TBD, usually mid/late March].
+And the application is essentially the same as the Physics application.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
 You can also search the FAS Funding Database for available funds.